 If you had a Caesarean section, the general advice is to wait 12 weeks after the birth before starting to take part in any strenuous exercise - but really, it depends on the individual, so if you're not sure, then it's best to check.

 The biggest hurdle to get past when it comes to exercise after baby is usually psychological.
-It's normal to feel self conscious after giving birth - your body is going to look and feel different and your fitness levels might not be what they once were.
-But don't let this put you off.
-We all start somewhere and making the first step to improving fitness is the best place to begin.
+It's normal to feel self-conscious after giving birth - your body is going to look and feel different and your fitness levels might not be what they once were but don't let this put you off.
+We all have to start somewhere and making small first step to improving fitness is the best place to begin.

-One of the best pieces of advice I was given as a new mum was to get out with the pram every day if I could.
-I would even be out for walks in the rain once I realised how fantastic a tip this was.
-Not only was I getting fresh air, spending precious time with my baby, but I was boosting my mood immeasurably too.
-When we exercise endorphins are triggered in the body and these are natural mood elevators that make us feel good, reduce stress and help us to sleep better too.
-So even if you're not bothered about those skinny jeans just yet, even gentle exercise is going to be good for the soul.
+One of the best pieces of advice I was given as a new mum was to get out with the pushchair every day if I could.
+I would even go out for walks in the rain once I realised how fantastic a tip this was.
+Not only was I getting fresh air and spending precious time with my baby but I was boosting my mood immeasurably too.
+When we exercise, endorphins are triggered in the body that are natural mood elevators.
+They make us feel good, reduce stress and help us to sleep better, too.
+So, even if you're not bothered about those skinny jeans just yet, even gentle exercise is going to be good for the soul.

-You won't be running marathons two weeks after giving birth, and if you are then you're probably going to either be in a lot of pain doing so, or you're setting unachievable goals.
+You won't be running marathons two weeks after giving birth – if you tried, you’d probably be in a lot of pain and you don’t want to set yourself unachievable goals either.
 Start slowly.
 Doctors say that it can take around two years for your body to return to normal after giving birth, so give yourself time to get back into the game.
 Don't forget that taking care of a new baby is itself pretty demanding, so adding in a gruelling workout regime too soon might not be the best idea.

 What are your top tips for exercising after baby?